 The Competition (Amendment) Act 2022 – An Overview of Reforms to the Merger Control Regime in Ireland

-The Competition (Amendment) Act 2022 (the “Act”) was signed into law on 29 June 2022.
+The Competition (Amendment) Act 2022 (the “Act”) was signed into law on 29 June 2022 and entered into force on 27 September 2023.
 The primary purpose of the Act is to implement the ECN+ Directive (“ECN+”), which ensures that national competition authorities (“NCAs”) across the EU have similar powers for investigations and enforcement.

 Some of the most significant reforms introduced by the Act relate to additional powers of the Irish Competition and Consumer Protection Commission (the “CCPC”) and other Irish NCAs to investigate and penalise parties for anti-competitive conduct, which are covered in a separate briefing here.